YenHub/list.quickdash.co.uk/readme.md

 ## What is it?

+QuickList is a simple list and task management app, available for desktop or mobile as a PWA (progressive web app).

+The app sports a sexy dark mode by default, stores all your notes on your device, and even helpfully runs offline 😎

 [![demoImage]](https://list.quickdash.co.uk)

-The original QuickList was written around 2013 utilising the then recently released and extremely popular [Bootstrap 3.0] library.

-[Here is a live demo] of the original app released in 2014
+The original goal of this app was to have a simple place to manage tasks at a high level without all the overhead/clutter which great tools like Trello, Jira, Monday and many others share in common.

+In fact, this tool is actually designed to augment those services, and be used alongside them as a small task manager for all that chaos!

+There is nothing more powerful and easy to use than a good old fashioned list!

+QuickList is free to use, take it for a [test drive here]

 ## Why QuickList?

-I love simple tools that help with organisation!
+I love simple tools that help with organisation, and have a passion for building with technology too!

-The original goal of this app was to have a simple place to manage tasks at a high level without all the overhead and clutter that fantastic tools like Trello, Jira, Monday and many others have in common.

-In fact, this tool is designed to augment those services, and is intended to be used alongside them as a general organiser for all that chaos!

-There is nothing more powerful and easy to use than a good old fashioned checklist!

-## Current Development
+The original QuickList was written in around 2013, utilising the recently released, and extremely popular, [Bootstrap 3.0] library.

 This project was picked up again in January 2021 during National COVID lockdown as a cabin fever relief project.. 😜

-The project is powered by Docker, ReactJS, ExpressJS & MySQL.
+The project is now powered by Docker, ReactJS, ExpressJS & MySQL.

-The latest build uses ReactJS and Material-UI for the front end.

-The Front End is now fully React based, has a Dark Mode by default and uses localForage for simple client side storage.
+The front end has been built using Material UI, and uses localForage for simple client side storage.

+Everything runs in Docker right from the root of the project!

-There is also a pre-configured phpMyAdmin instance to compliment the setup, all running in an isolated environment in the root of the project!
+There is even a pre-configured phpMyAdmin instance to compliment the setup.

 ## Future Development